Us Against the “Almost”

 Kato rolled his eyes in response and looped his arms behind Anarchy’s head, pulling him back into the kiss.

 Anarchy breathed another shallow sigh at that memory.
 He’d still been so deep in denial back then.
-Convincing himself it was all nothing: His attraction to men, for one, but also the way Kato specifically tended to be who his eyes found or his thoughts turned to.
-Anarchy hadn’t let it mean anything, though, and it’d been that same year that Kato began—just casually——kind-of sort-of half-seeing Fawkes.
+Convincing himself it was all nothing: His attraction to men, for one, but also the way Kato specifically tended to be who his eyes found or his thoughts turned to, or who wound up in his sketchbooks.
+Anarchy hadn’t let it mean anything, though—too hand-shy, too much denial in the way—and it’d been that same year that Kato began spending more time with Fawkes.
 Which—at the time—had, too, meant exactly nothing to Anarchy.
 Theoretically.

 “Dude.
 What’s your issue tonight?”
 Coahoma asked, glancing sidelong at Anarchy and raising a pointed eyebrow, “You’re drinking like my uncle did and you look like you just saw an advert about father’s day.”